 Since the number of observed galaxies far exceeds even the most optimistic projections for GW detections, the limiting factor for the signal is expected to be primarily the number of BBHs and the uncertainties in their 3D positions.
 This was confirmed by analyzing the signal from maps with a substantially larger number of galaxies, where the results remained effectively unchanged.
 Thus, the precise observed galaxy distribution is not critical for this analysis.
 Consequently, rather than following a specific survey, we took all redshifts as spectroscopic and adopted the Smail formula for the redshift distribution of the observed number of galaxies~\cite{Smail_1994}:

 with $z_0=0.7$, $\alpha=2.0$, $\beta=1.5$, and a linear galaxy bias, $b_g(z) = (1+z)$.
+This prescription yields a good fit for magnitude-limited optical surveys, as it captures in a simple formula volume effects at low redshifts, the evolution of the galaxy luminosity function, as well as decreasing counts due to increasingly fainter objects at high redshifts.
 With our choice of parameters (including the normalization of the Smail distribution) we obtained approximately 34 million galaxies up to $z=2$, a number that will easily be surpassed by upcoming surveys.
 To account for partial sky coverage, we apply a mask to the galaxy maps, restricting the analysis to latitudes \(\vert \phi \vert \geq 19^\circ\), approximately \sfrac{1}{3} of the sky.

 Now, we are left with the task of bringing the detection prospects (given by the distance and angular position, alongside its error histograms supplied by \texttt{GWDALI}) to the same universe as our galaxy mocks.
 From the galaxy mock catalogs, we (i) select a fraction of them to host a GW event (and strike that galaxy out of the galaxy sample), and (ii) attribute a luminosity distance and angular error to each event following the steps discussed in the next section.